markjjacob/Negotiation/TLON_Lecture_05.md

 Once the tactic is employed, the negotiator will assess consequences on three standards: whether the tactic worked and produced the desired result; how the negotiator feels about themselves after using the tactic; and how the individual may be judged by the other party or by neutral observers.
 Negative or positive conclusions on any of these three standards may lead the negotiator to try to explain or justify use of the tactic, and they will eventually affect a decision to employ similar tactics in the future.

+## Why use deceptive tactics?
+Motives and consequences

 ### Motives for using deceptive tactics

 Negotiators use ethically ambiguous tactics to increase their power.